 3) Structure your assets to minimise tax in France

-While the headline rates of tax can look high, the French tax regime does present attractive tax mitigation opportunities.
+While the headline rates of tax can look high, the French tax regime presents attractive tax mitigation opportunities.
 The way you hold your assets can make a significant difference to how much tax you pay.

 4) Research how UK pensions are taxed in France

-Pension lump sums are taxable in France, normally at the scale rates of income tax plus 9.1% social charges.
-However, if you take your whole pension fund at once (or there is no possibility to take a further capital sum from the same fund) and the pension contributions were made into a contributory scheme, then you may be eligible for a special 7.5% rate (plus social charges).
+Pension lump sums are taxable in France, normally at the scale rates of income tax plus 9.1% social charges if applicable.
+However, if you take your whole pension fund at once and the pension contributions were made into a contributory scheme, then you may be eligible for a special 7.5% rate (excluding social charges).

 You do not pay social charges on pension income if you are not subject to the French healthcare system and/or you have Form S1.